sleak-lbl/weekly-emails/items/gpuhackathon.md

 [GPU Hackathons event page](https://www.gpuhackathons.org/event/nersc-gpu-hackathon-2021) or [NERSC's event page](https://sites.google.com/lbl.gov/nersc-gpuhackathon-2021).

-Please note the deadline to submit a proposal is 11:59 pm (Pacific time, May 19th, 2021.
+Please note the deadline to submit a proposal is 11:59 pm (Pacific time), this Wednesday, May 19th, 2021.
 If you have any questions, please feel free to contact Kevin Gott (kngott@lbl.gov).